Frosthaven: A Deep Dive into the Digital Adaptation

 Resting is a vital handyperson for character sustainability and card recovery:

-- Short Rest: This can be performed during a round.
-It allows players to recover most of their discarded cards, but they must choose one arbitrary discarded card to lose permanently.
+- Short Rest: Round action - This may only be used during a 'round'.
+This power lets players reclaim all but one of their discarded cards, which they choose at random to lose permanently.

 System Requirements